SchmidtDSE/afscgap/README.md

  - Thanks also to [Maya Weltman-Fahs](https://dse.berkeley.edu/people/maya-weltman-fahs), [Brookie Guzder-Williams](https://github.com/brookisme), and [Magali de Bruyn](https://github.com/magalidebruyn) for advice on the visual analytics tool.

-This is a project of the [The Eric and Wendy Schmidt Center for Data Science and the Environment at UC Berkeley](https://dse.berkeley.edu).
+This is a project of the [The Eric and Wendy Schmidt Center for Data Science and the Environment at UC Berkeley](https://dse.berkeley.edu) where [Kevin Koy](https://github.com/kevkoy) is Executive Director.
 Please contact us via dse@berkeley.edu.

 <br>
 <br>